 Are your staff looking miserable?
 Have you thought a lack of natural light may be hampering productivity and wellbeing?
+Did you know a revised interior office design may help?

 We’ve reported before on the research by Northwestern Medicine and the University of Illinois, which found working without natural light can be detrimental to productivity, health and overall wellbeing, so addressing levels of natural light should be one of your key objectives during an office refurbishment.